 [(*) Editor’s note: See “Power Battery Peril,” Green Lantern v2 #32 (October, 1964) and DC Comics Presents: Superman and Arisia: To Honor and Obey and Kill.]

 She nodded her head as she saw Magicko in the crowd.
-His red and green robe with the dramatic crest that marked him as the scientist supreme made the gaunt man stand out in any crowd.
+His red and green robe with the dramatic crest that marked him as the Scientist Supreme made the gaunt man stand out in any crowd.
 Magicko loves to give people the impression that he is a wizard, but in fact he relies on his advanced science to perform wonders, she thought.

 As Alyssa reached the dais, she knelt on a cushion next to a powerfully built and handsome man dressed in gold and gray.
 Sigurd looked every inch the Norn-Schild that he was.
 As a member of the battle-ready seafaring warriors from Thronn’s icy Northolm, he was a taciturn yet incredibly loyal and capable man.
 What he lacked in flowery words of love, he made up for in devotion and, surprisingly, in tenderness.
 Alyssa had loved him from the first moment she’d met him, even though their initial meeting had been marked by an all-out brawl instead of sweet romance.

 A portly man with long black hair stepped up to stand over the kneeling couple.
 He wore a white shirt with ornate red and gold trim.
-He was Antore Gray, and he would perform the ceremony.
+This was Antore Gray, and he would perform the ceremony.

 “We are here to celebrate the union of Alyssa and Sigurd,” he announced in a dulcet tone.
 “We are here to share the culmination of their years of devotion and the growth of their love!
 Sigurd and Alyssa, all of Thronn smiles upon your union.
 Do you pledge to honor and love one another as long as Thronn itself shall live?”